The Foundry

 npx quilltap

-one mode stops the other.
-The active runtime is displayed in the
+The active runtime is displayed in the application footer alongside

 127.0.0.1 URLs to the host gateway IP in Docker,